multixscale/cvmfs-tutorial-hpc-best-practices/docs/performance.md

 #### Required files

-Based on the statistics for and contents of the CernVM-FS client cache after running the specified command on an `x86_64` client system (see the details on the HPC-UGent Tier-2 cluster *doduo* [below](#system_configurations)), starting from a cold CernVM-FS client cache, we know that importing the `tensorflow` Python package:
+Based on the statistics for and the contents of the CernVM-FS client cache after running the specified command on an `x86_64` client system (see the details on the HPC-UGent Tier-2 cluster *doduo* [below](#system_configurations)), starting from a cold CernVM-FS client cache, we know that importing the `tensorflow` Python package: